-While Malaysia is regarded as one of countries with the lowest income tax, you’ll still be delighted to get extra savings from your income tax.
+While Malaysia is regarded as one of the countries with the lowest income tax, you’ll still be delighted to get extra savings from your income tax.
 Therefore, after having learnt the basics, let’s move on to determining your chargeable income.

 Most people think that taxable income equals chargeable income.
-But wait a second – they’re not quite the same.
+But wait for a second – they’re not quite the same.
 Chargeable income is derived from taxable income, and as a result, it’s vital to know your taxable income before anything else.